bastibe/SoundCard/README.md

 Python-Audio is cross-platform, and supports Linux/pulseaudio, Mac/coreaudio, and Windows/WASAPI.
 While the interface is identical across platforms, naming schemes and block sizes can vary between devices and platforms.

+Python-Audio is still very early in its development.
+All major building blocks are in place, but I fully expect there to be bugs and possibly crashes.
+If you find a bug, please open an Issue, and I will try to fix it.
+Or open a Pull Request, and I will try to include your fix into Python-Audio.

+However, please be aware that this is a hobby project of mine that I am developing for free, and in my spare time.
+While I try to be as accomodating as possible, I can not guarantee a timely response to issues.
+Publishing Open Source Software on Github does not imply an obligation to *fix your problem right now*.
+Please be civil.

 ## Tutorial

 Here is how you get to your Speakers and Microphones: